jeremyzilar/mada/_pages/about.md

 - **Youth & Community Engagement** – internships and youth-led programming including a café, and a multi-purpose community room and lecture hall available to the public
 - **Culture, Heritage & Health** – supporting all arts including traditional cultural practices, new media and technology, the culinary and healing arts, and ecological and construction arts
-- **Affordable Arts & Culture Programs** – bringing over 10,000 residents and visitors annually to studios, galleries, makerspaces, lectures, performances, and events, and community spaces
+- **Affordable Arts & Culture Programs** – bringing over 10,000 residents and visitors annually to studios, galleries, makerspaces, lectures, performances, events, and community spaces
 - **Workforce Training & Job Creation** – helping to upskill individuals for in-demand careers in the creative economy, with classes, apprenticeships, and training for all ages

 {% include common/image.html
   src="/assets/images/quote-raashan-spanish.png"
   alt="A hand-written sign reading -- Economic factors such as housing and spaces for study hinder the prosperity of young artists.
 MADA can address these problems by offering affordable workspaces and fostering a creative community." caption="“Economic factors such as housing and spaces for study hinder the prosperity of young artists.
 MADA can address these problems by offering affordable workspaces and fostering a creative community.”
-Photo by [Dylan Tenorio](https://www.instagram.com/Dylan_Tenorio)"
+Photo by [Dylan Tenorio](https://www.littleglobe.org/people)"
 %}

 ### Our goal is to break ground on Phase 1 in Q1 2026, allowing move-in for six MADA partners to provide photography, design, and cultural activities, film and media programming, a community darkroom and printmaking studio, a youth-run café, and a children’s makerspace!